How to Become an Interaction Designer? A Comprehensive Guide Image

 • Senior-Level Salaries: CAD 100,000 or more per year.

-Salary for Interaction Designers in Vancouver:
+Interaction Designers Salary in Vancouver

 • Entry-Level Salaries: CAD 55,000 to 75,000 per year